DeclanMolony/Data301_Final_Project/README.md

 ### **Income Tax Brackets Data**

 Income tax brackets were web scraped from https://www.tax-brackets.org/ using Python’s BeautifulSoup and Requests libraries.
-In total, we web scraped 765 website url’s (51 * 15, we included the District of Columbia #DC should be a state).
+In total, we web scraped 765 website URL’s (51 * 15, we included the District of Columbia #DC should be a state).
 There was an issue with a few states and years.
 South Dakota data was missing from https://www.tax-brackets.org/.
 Fortunately it's a no income tax state and its data was easily entered.
 There were a few other state and year combinations the website was missing.
 We had to go find that state and year’s income tax data from their respective state government websites.

 Cleaning the income tax data involved removing non-numeric characters to convert a few variables to numeric type (ex: “$14,500.00+” to 14500).